Biography by hobbies

 trained fanatically in exotically violent martial arts

-rode my Kawasaki GPZ motorcycle (which I bought because Lou Reed sang about his on the song New Sensations) to the Zen center where I continued to train in Zen Buddhism
+rode my Kawasaki GPZ motorcycle (which I bought solely because Lou Reed sang about his on the song New Sensations) to the Zen center where I continued to train in Zen Buddhism

 bartended at a popular club called 1st Avenue where, one night, I called the lead singer of Gang of Four a “limey fuck” to his face